-This RFP is part of a solicitation process for the purpose of acquiring replacement resources associated with PNM's planned exit from the Four Corners Power Plant in December 2024 while also acquiring reliable, cost-effective resources consistent with the direction set forth in PNM's 2020 Integrated Resource Plan.
+This RFP is part of a solicitation process for the purpose of acquiring capacity resources to serve PNM's forecast system needs by and before June 1, 2022.
+The resources are required to serve forecast system needs while also acquiring reliable, cost-effective resources consistent with the direction set forth in PNM's 2020 Integrated Resource Plan.
+Short-term resources with a minimum duration of two (2) years tied to a physical asset will be considered in response to this RFP.

-Respondents to this RFP (each a "Respondent") are required to propose resource options that support PNM's transition to a zero-carbon energy future by 2040 while fulfilling PNM's obligation to serve its customers with reliable, low cost energy, in an environmentally responsible manner.
+Respondents to this RFP (each a "Respondent") are required to propose resource options capable of being placed into service no later than June 1, 2022.
+As will be further discussed in subsequent sections of this RFP, all resources proposed in response to this RFP must provide sufficient documentation and proof that the resource can be placed into service by no later than June 1, 2022.
+Any proposals not complying with this requirement or not defining a functional implementation schedule will be excluded from further consideration.
+Schedule commitments associated with EPC proposals must allocate sufficient time for PNM to complete any required transmission, permitting, or fuel sourcing activities as further defined herein.
+Furthermore, all proposed resource options must support PNM's transition to a zero-carbon energy future by 2040 while fulfilling PNM's obligation to serve its customers with reliable, low cost energy, in an environmentally responsible manner.
 No resource type or project ownership structure is specifically requested, preferred, or excluded by PNM in response to this RFP.
-As PNM anticipates future solicitations to satisfy resource needs and to continue to explore opportunity resources, Respondents are encouraged to propose resource options that could potentially offer future capacity expansion and growth.